HyagoOliveira/UISystem/README.md

 You can use the default [DialoguePopup](/Prefabs/Popups/Dialogue/DialoguePopup.prefab) implementation found in this package or create your own using the [DialoguePopup](/Runtime/Popups/DialoguePopup.cs) component.

-You can show show the dialogue as follow:
+You can show the dialogue as follow:

 ```csharp
 private void ShowQuitGameDialogue()